What is the length of the program?

 Can the program be completed as a part-time student?

 Yes, the program can be completed as a part-time student.
 Many of our students take one course per semester.
-We strongly encourage students to consider taking no more than two courses per semester, especially if they are holding down jobs outside of the program, as our courses involve a great deal of reading and writing.
+We strongly encourage students to consider taking no more than two courses per semester, especially if they have jobs outside of the program, as our courses involve a great deal of reading and writing.

 Can credits for the Genocide Prevention Certificate (GPC) be applied to the master’s degree?

 Yes, all credits taken as part of the Genocide Prevention Certificate can be applied to the master’s degree.
 The credits will automatically apply for students who are matriculated in the MAHG Program.
-Students who are not matriculated in the MAHG Program but instead only in the GPC Program will need to apply to the MAHG Program in order for their credits to count towards the master’s degree.
+Students who are matriculated in the GPC Program will need to formally apply to and matriculate in the MAHG Program in order for their credits to count towards the master’s degree.
 The application requirements for the MAHG degree can be viewed here.

 Please note that performance in the GPC Program does not guarantee admission to the MAHG Program.